Competition between shared autonomous vehicles and public transit: A case study in Singapore: Introduction

+We selected the first-mile connection to the subway station \citep{lesh2013innovative} in Tampines, Singapore as the study area where there are multiple bus feeder services, and implemented an agent-based model to simulate the competition process between AV and PT including a heuristic algorithm to update the AV and PT supplies based on the operators' historical actions and profits.
+We evaluated the competition between AV and PT as well as the system performance from the standpoints of four stakeholders---the AV operator, the PT operator, passengers, and the transport authority.

-This paper is organized as follows.
-Section \ref{lit} presents a literature review and identifies the research gaps.
-Section \ref{dgn} presents the specification of the ABM used in this paper.
-Section \ref{eval} explains the performance metrics in this paper.
-Section \ref{res} discusses the results, and Section \ref{con} concludes the paper.
+The remainder of this paper is organized as follows.
+Section \ref{lit} reviews the literature and identifies the research gaps.
+Section \ref{dgn} introduces system design, agent behavior, and performance metrics.
+Section \ref{res} presents the results, and Section \ref{con} concludes the paper.